seriousben/seriousben.com/content/links/the-idempotency-key-http-header-field.md

 RFC trying to standardize the use of the idempotency key HTTP header.

-The HN comments (<a href="https://news.ycombinator.com/item?id=27729610">https://news.ycombinator.com/item?id=27729610</a>)  provide a lot of value.
+The HN comments ([https://news.ycombinator.com/item?id=27729610](https://news.ycombinator.com/item?id=27729610))  provide a lot of value.
 I really like that the Stripe intern that initially implemented that concept is participating in the discussion.

 [Read more](https://datatracker.ietf.org/doc/html/draft-ietf-httpapi-idempotency-key-header-00)